Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable API and then use default dashboards to view all projects in sequence.
 - [x] Enable API, create a workspace under project A, and then add projects B and C.

+To set up application performance monitoring on Google Cloud projects A, B, and C as a single pane of glass for monitoring CPU, memory, and disk, you should:

+- **Option 4: Enable API, create a workspace under project A, and then add projects B and C.**

+### Explanation:

+**Option 4** is the best approach because it allows you to use Google Cloud Monitoring (formerly Stackdriver) to aggregate and view metrics from multiple projects in a single place.
+By creating a Monitoring Workspace in project A and adding projects B and C to this workspace, you can seamlessly monitor and visualize metrics across all three projects.

+### Why the Other Options Are Less Suitable:

+- **Option 1: Enable API and then share charts from project A, B, and C.**
+  - This option involves manually sharing charts, which can be cumbersome and does not provide a unified, single-pane-of-glass view.

+- **Option 2: Enable API and then give the metrics.reader role to projects A, B, and C.**
+  - This option focuses on permissions but does not address the need for a centralized view.
+It only ensures that the projects can read metrics, not that they can be viewed together in one dashboard.

+- **Option 3: Enable API and then use default dashboards to view all projects in sequence.**
+  - Default dashboards are limited to individual projects.
+Viewing each project in sequence does not provide a consolidated view, which is less efficient and more fragmented.

+### Summary:

+**Option 4** provides the best solution by leveraging Google Cloud Monitoring workspaces to create a single, centralized dashboard.
+This allows for an integrated view of CPU, memory, and disk metrics across projects A, B, and C, providing a cohesive and efficient monitoring setup.

 **[⬆ Back to Top](#table-of-contents)**

 ### You created several resources in multiple Google Cloud projects.
 All projects are linked to different billing accounts.
 To better estimate future charges, you want to have a single visual representation of all costs incurred.
 You want to include new cost data as soon as possible.
 What should you do?